mrousavy/react-native-jsi-contacts/README.md

     JsiContactsModule.install(reactApplicationContext);
     ```

-    to your `JSIModulePackage`.
+    to your `JSIModulePackage`'s `getJSIModules` method.
 See [the react-native-mmkv installation guide](https://github.com/mrousavy/react-native-mmkv/blob/master/INSTALL.md) on how to create a `JSIModulePackage`.

 ## Sponsors